rafalfalandys/portfolio-backend/readme.md

 ## Prologue

-This project is a backend for my portfolio app built in React.
+This project is a backend for my portfolio app built in React (https://github.com/rafalfalandys/portfolio).
 To help myself maintaining the website, I built a CRUD edit panel there and firstly made it talk to Firebase, and after some time I decided to build a dedicated backend.
 It has 2 paths - projects and photos.
 Each path reads, creates, patches and deletes data stored in MongoDB.
 All is deployed to heroku.com